-2 Hydrogen strategies in the EU Green Deal

-In July 2020, the European Commission presented "A Hydrogen Strategy for a Climate-Neutral Europe" as part of the Green Deal.
+The target set in the EU Green Deal to reduce net greenhouse gas emissions by at least 55% by 2030 compared to 1990 levels was transposed into binding law with the European Climate Law, which came into force in July 2021.
+At the same time, the EU Commission adopted the initiative package known as Fit for 55.
+The package also contains proposals for legislation to implement the measures provided for in the European Climate Law.
+Already in July 2020, the European Commission presented "A Hydrogen Strategy for a Climate Neutral Europe" as part of the Green Deal.
 The goal is the widespread use of hydrogen by 2050.
 The focus is on the extensive expansion of green hydrogen; however, other production processes are also to be promoted on a transitional basis.
 For example, the EU wants an electrolysis capacity of at least six gigawatts to be reached in the Member States by 2024.
 By 2030, this capacity is to grow to 40 gigawatts.
 This would correspond to 10 million tonnes of hydrogen.
-In the period from 2030 to 2050, green hydrogen is to be pro-duced on a system-relevant scale.
+In the period from 2030 to 2050, green hydrogen is to be produced on a system-relevant scale.
 According to the EU, the decarbonisation of hydrogen production is possible due to the falling costs in the expansion of renewable energies and due to technological advances.